 Association of American Medical Colleges.
-AAMC represents allopathic medical schools located in the U.S.
+AAMC represents MD-granting medical schools located in the U.S.

 The AAMC ID is a unique identification number assigned by the Association of American Medical Colleges (AAMC) to students, residents, and others who register with a service it sponsors.
 If not beforehand, Match applicants will receive an AAMC ID number when they register with ERAS®, the Electronic Residency Application Service sponsored by the AAMC.
 The AAMC ID is a required field for applicants during registration for the Main Residency Match.